buhowski/react-typescript/public/text-data/games/SichSaga/Part1/Part1EN.md

 #### Dark Fantasy Adventure / Action RPG

-# Shadows of Sich: Whispers of the Forgotten
+# Shadows of the Zaporozhian Sich: Whispers of the Forgotten

 ***A Saga:** Part I*